raeldc/kojo-klibrary/README.md

 		->execute()
 		->response;

-The Request class calls and executes a controller based on the route or based on the defaults you set.
+The Request class calls and executes a controller based on the url or based on the defaults you set.
 It returns a text response.
 You can do whatever you want with this text before you render it for display.

 After the request, just de-initialize KoJo to avoid conflicts.